How To Earn & Use Travel Credit Card Points Without Traveling

 Streaming

-If you were planning to cut a streaming service charge from your budget, consider that Capital One Venture cardholders can temporarily (through end of September) redeem their points for streaming services such as Netflix, Hulu, Spotify, Disney+, and Kindle Unlimited.
+If you were planning to cut a streaming service charge from your budget, consider that Capital One Venture cardholders can temporarily redeem their points for streaming services such as Netflix, Hulu, Spotify, Disney+, and Kindle Unlimited.
 Meanwhile, Chase Sapphire and Freedom cardholders can get statement credits for Spotify purchases and Wells Fargo American Express Propel cardholders can get 3X points for eligible streaming purchases from Apple Music, Hulu, Netflix, Pandora, Sirius XM Radio, and Spotify.
-Chase Sapphire cardholders can also earn 5-10x points on streaming services, such as Spotify and Netflix, through September 30.
+Chase Sapphire cardholders can also earn 5-10x points on streaming services, such as Spotify and Netflix.

 Cash Back